-This page provides basic information about the broad categories of logs that are available in Cloud Logging, as well as next steps for viewing and managing logs.
+This document provides basic information about the broad categories of logs that are available in Cloud Logging, as well as next steps for viewing and managing logs.

 For an index of logging-related terms, see Basic concepts.